ktorio/ktor-documentation/topics/client-default-request.md

 ### Replace existing configuration {id="default_request_replace"}

-If `DefaultRequest` has already been installed, you can replace its existing configuration in one of the following ways:
+If the `DefaultRequest` plugin has already been installed, you can replace its existing configuration in one of the following ways:

-- Use the `replace` parameter of `defaultRequest()`:
+- Use the `replace` parameter of the `defaultRequest()` function:

 ```kotlin
 val client = HttpClient(CIO) {